jodelunas/bikesharing/README.md

 ## Results

-The results of this analysis will help make decisions for planning a Bike Share in Des Moines link to story: https://public.tableau.com/app/profile/johannah.delunas/viz/NYCCityBikeAnalysis_16624890221940/NYCStory?publish=yes
+The results of this analysis will help make decisions for planning a Bike Share in Des Moines.

+link to story: https://public.tableau.com/app/profile/johannah.delunas/viz/NYCCityBikeAnalysis_16624890221940/NYCStory?publish=yes

 ### Top Starting Locations